angl-dev/object-oriented-serializer/README.md

 ### Uninitialized Properties

-A `Attribute`, `ChildObject`, and `TextContent` property are uninitialized when a serializable object is created, unless:
+A `SerializableAttribute`, `SerializableChildObject`, and `SerializableTextContent` property are uninitialized when a serializable object is created, unless:
 1. a `default` value is set when defining the property
 2. the property is set with argument passed to `__init__`
 3. the property is deserialized from a file